CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

   - Some of that CWE’s extended description has been updated and merged into CWE-A.

-  - There is a placeholder CWE-E that will cover “speculation oracle” weaknesses such as PACMAN.
+  - There is a placeholder CWE-E that will cover "speculation oracle" weaknesses such as PACMAN.

   - The Observed Examples use the proposed CWE descriptions, instead of